Where Does Slab Tip-Over Risk Exist in Your Operation?

 - Container bundle separation during unloading

-These events occur during routine workflow moments, not unusual emergencies.
+These are routine workflow conditions, not rare emergencies.

 Is slab tipping usually caused by operator error?

-Not always.
-Many tip-over events occur when slabs cross the over-center balance point during normal handling.
-Once gravity takes over, reaction time is extremely limited.
+Many events occur when slabs cross the mechanical tipping threshold during normal handling.
+Once gravity takes over, reaction time is limited.

-Engineering controls are designed to reduce dependence on perfect timing or perfect positioning.
+Engineered controls reduce reliance on perfect timing or positioning.

 Are these solutions only for transport?